 American composer and pianist Andrew Filson creates music inspired by the various cultures with which he interacts.
 His interest in working with both Western and non-Western music has resulted in compositions utilizing traditional instruments from Korea, China, and Japan, and it is through this merging of distinct cultural elements that he strives to uncover a unique voice in the expanding field of intercultural composition.

 Once described as “wonderfully exhausting” and “relentless in its energy,” Filson’s music is often brimming with rhythmic intensity.
 By coupling high-energy rhythmic devices with a colorful harmonic language, his music aims to stimulate the audience.
 Filson’s interest in cross-cultural composing has resulted in a merging of musical elements from both East Asia and the West with a unique voice that neither entirely derives nor ignores their respective traditions.

-As an active performer and advocate of new music, Filson has premiered and performed works of contemporary composers.
-His fluency in improvisatory playing has resulted in a broad spectrum of performance competency as well as comfortability with non-traditional methods of piano performance.
+As an active performer and advocate of new music, Filson has premiered and performed works of many contemporary composers.
+His fluency in improvisatory playing has resulted in a broad spectrum of performance competency including non-traditional methods of piano performance.
 Instilled with a love for collaborative projects, Filson hopes to continue working with fellow musicians of all backgrounds to create innovative and intercultural artistic experiences.

-Filson is currently a doctoral student and lecturer at the University of Hawai‘i at Mānoa.
-He has received degrees from Anderson University and Butler University, and his principal teachers have been Thomas Osborne, Donald Reid Womack, Takuma Itoh, Michael Schelle, Frank Felice, and Marcel Chyrzyński.
+Filson is a doctoral candidate at the University of Hawai‘i at Mānoa.
+He is currently residing in Seoul while he works on his dissertation: a concerto for gayageum with gugak orchestra.
+Filson has received degrees from Anderson University (B.A.) and Butler University (M.M.), and his principal teachers have been Thomas Osborne, Donald Reid Womack, Takuma Itoh, Michael Schelle, Frank Felice, and Marcel Chyrzyński.